What is Business Email Compromise and how can you prevent it?

 Operational metrics

-• Time to verify and process legitimate financial requests
+• Time to verify and process legitimate payment requests

 Business metrics